rh9891/TheKnittyGritty/README.md

 - Easy login and registration process with simplified forms and authentication.
 - Product search feature for user-friendly filtering.
 - Extensive, detailed product descriptions.
-- Products and adverts featured on carousel to engage the user.
+- Top-rated products, advertisement, and special offers featured on carousel to engage the user.
 - Shopping cart with multiple features that aids user in proceeding to checkout.
 - Shipping process for user to add their shipping address and figure their delivery cost.
 - Order summary page for user to verify purchase before committing to payment.